-We believe that effective assessment provides information to improve teaching and learning.
-This policy outlines the assessment approaches we use to ensure that all groups of pupils are supported to achieve highly and make rapid progress.
+Effective assessment provides information to improve teaching and learning.
+This policy outlines our assessment approaches to support all pupils in achieving highly and making good progress.
+It aims to:

-This policy aims to:

-- Provide clear guidelines on our approach to formative and summative assessment - Establish a consistent and coherent approach to recording summative assessment outcomes and reporting to parents - Clearly set out how and when assessment practice is monitored and evaluated
+- Provide clear guidelines on formative and summative assessment. - Establish a consistent approach to recording and reporting assessment outcomes. - Set out how and when assessment practices will be monitored and evaluated.